Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Modality Representations and Cross-Modal Composition

 \subsection{Genealogy as Hierarchy}

-To overcome the issues described in section \ref{sec:introduction}, we propose a principled, structure-preserving approach by learning dense embedding vectors for the entire Glottolog genealogical tree, including families, languages, and dialects, in a low-dimensional, continuous space.
+To overcome the issues described in Section \ref{sec:introduction}, we propose a principled, structure-preserving approach by learning dense embedding vectors for the entire Glottolog genealogical tree, including families, languages, and optionally dialects, in a low-dimensional, continuous space.
 The ideal geometric space for this task is hyperbolic geometry, whose metric properties are intrinsically suited for representing hierarchical data with minimal distortion.
 The space's negative curvature and exponential volume growth provide a natural geometric analogue to the branching, tree-like structure of linguistic evolution, where the number of descendants grows exponentially with depth from the proto-language root.
+This hyperbolic approach, while not intended to redefine phylogenetic relatedness, aims to encode the genealogical structure of Glottolog in a geometry suitable for downstream modeling.

 Formally, we represent the Glottolog genealogy tree as a directed acyclic graph $G=(V,E)$, where $V$ is the set of linguistic entities (nodes), and $E$ contains the directed parent-to-child edges.
 Our goal is to learn an embedding function $f^{\text{gen}} : V \to \mathcal{H}^d$ that maps each node $v \in V$ to a point in the $d$-dimensional hyperbolic space.
 We explored two isometric models of hyperbolic geometry: the Poincar\'e disk model and the hyperboloid model, and denote the hyperbolic distance between $a$ and $b$ as $d_{\text{Hyp}}(a, b)$.
 The learning objective is designed to encourage the geometric arrangement of embeddings in $\mathcal{H}^d$ to faithfully reflect the complete genealogical topology of $G$.
 To enforce this globally, we define our set of positive training pairs, $\mathcal{P}$, as the transitive closure of the parent-child edges in $E$, meaning that a pair $(u, v) \in \mathcal{P}$ if and only if $u$ is an ancestor of $v$.
-Hence, following \cite{NickelKiela2017, NickelKiela2018}, for each positive pair $(u,v) \in \mathcal{P}$, we adopt a contrastive objective, sampling $K$ negative nodes $\{w_1, \dots, w_K\}$ that are not descendants of $u$, and define the objective per pair as
+Hence, following \citet{NickelKiela2017, NickelKiela2018}, for each positive pair $(u,v) \in \mathcal{P}$, we adopt a contrastive objective, sampling $K$ negative nodes $\{w_1, \dots, w_K\}$ that are not descendants of $u$, and define the objective per pair as

 The total objective is $\text{L}_{(u,v)}$ summed over all positive pairs: $\text{L} = \sum_{(x,y) \in \mathcal{P}} \text{L}_{(x, y)}$.
 Maximizing this objective pulls each positive pair closer to each other while simultaneously pushing negative pairs farther apart, thus encouraging hierarchical fidelity.